darkrenaissance/darkfi/doc/src/arch/consensus.md

 ## Finalization

-Based on the rank properties, each node will diverge to the highest ranking fork, and new fork wil emerge extending that at its tips.
+Based on the rank properties, each node will diverge to the highest ranking fork, and new fork will emerge extending that at its tips.
 A security threshold is set, which refers to the height where the probability to produce a fork, able to reorg the current best ranking fork reaches zero, similar to the # of block confirmation used by other PoW based protocols.